- Code HUMN6001

 - Unit Value 6 units

 - Offered by Research School of Humanities and the Arts

 - ANU College ANU College of Arts and Social Sciences

 - Areas of interest English, Linguistics and Applied Linguistics, Digital Arts, Digital Humanities, Literature

-- Interpret, analyse and discuss the history of and major recent theoretical developments in the interdisciplinary field of digital humanities.
+- interpret the history of and major recent theoretical developments in the interdisciplinary field of digital humanities;

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 130 hours of total student learning time made up from: